liutikas/liutikas.github.io/_posts/2025-06-12-Pom-Pom-Pom.md

 mastodon: 114673454301919245
 ---

+Note: This post has been edited on July 2, 2025 to clarify details about POMs.

 ## Brief history of POM file proliferation

+Maven build system uses [`.pom`](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html) (POM) files to define how a library should be built and what other libraries this project depends on.
+The same POM file is reused when this library is published to a remote Maven artifact repository (e.g. MavenCentral), so the consumers can get these artifacts and all dependencies needed to use it.
+It is a neat idea allowing consumers to skip building every single dependency from scratch, which is the way that is common in other ecosystems.

-Maven build system uses [`.pom`](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html) (POM) files for both defining how a library should be built and as metadata to consumers of the library such as a list of dependent libraries.
-The Maven build system and thus the POM files take a largely Java/JVM-centric view where the default artifact's and dependencies' format is a `.jar` (JAR).
+The Maven build system itself is a generic automation tool, but by default it focuses of Java/JVM needs.
+Therefore, the POM files also take a largely Java/JVM-centric view, for example, if not otherwise specified, the default artifact's and dependencies' format is a `.jar` (JAR).

-Maven POM file popularity has lead to other build systems, such as Gradle, to build adapter layers for the publishing and the consumption of already published Java libraries.
-That means that Gradle is able to parse and interpret POM files on Maven artifact servers (such as MavenCentral) and use them regardless of the build system used to build those artifacts.
+Remote Maven artifact repository and Maven POM file popularity has lead to other build systems, such as Gradle, to take advantage of this system and build adapter layers for the publishing and the consumption of already published Java libraries.
+That means that Gradle is able to parse and interpret POM files on Maven artifact repository (such as MavenCentral) and use them regardless of the build system used to build those artifacts.
 Similarly, when publishing Java libraries, Gradle is able to generate POM files from Gradle's own `build.gradle.kts` build definition files allowing other users to consume these libraries.
 POM files that were originally a Maven build system specific format turned into a very valuable compatibility layer / de facto standard for JVM build systems to inter-op with each other, thus allowing JVM ecosystem to flourish.

-Sadly, POM format is not a perfect solution, and this post will share a few reasons why it might be the case.
+Sadly, POM format is not a perfect solution for remote artifact consumptions, and this post will share a few reasons why it might be the case.

 ## Assumption about a single artifact